pingcap/docs-cn/tikv-configuration-file.md

 + Determines which types of I/O operations are counted and restrained below the `max-bytes-per-sec` threshold.
 Currently, only the write-only mode is supported.
 + Value options: `"read-only"`, `"write-only"`, and `"all-io"`
 + Default value: `"write-only"`

+## pd

+### `endpoints`

++ The endpoints of PD.
+When multiple endpoints are specified, you need to separate them using commas.
++ Default value: `["127.0.0.1:2379"]`

+### `retry-interval`

++ The interval for retrying to initialize the PD connection
++ Default value: `"300ms"`

+### `retry-log-every`

++ Specified the frequency at which the PD client skips reporting errors when the client observes errors.
+For example, when the value is `5`, after the PD client observes errors, the client skips reporting errors every 4 times and reports errors every 5th time.
++ To disable this feature, set the value to `1`.
++ Default value: `10`

+### `retry-max-count`

++ The maximum number of times to retry to initialize PD connection
++ To disable the retry, set its value to `0`.
+To release the limit on the number of retries, set the value to `-1`.
++ Default value: `-1`

 ## raftstore